sakaiproject/sakai/basiclti/docs/PLACEMENTS.md

 Canvas added an innovation to their LTI 1.1 where they could launch to a "tool picker" or "tool store" in an iframe.
-The user could then scan through a list of tools and/or resources, then select one and send the launch URL (or other type of resource) back to to the LMS for insertion in to a place like Lessons or Modules.
+The user could then scan through a list of tools and/or resources, then select one and send the launch URL (or other type of resource) back to the LMS for insertion into a place like Lessons or Modules.

 The community adopted the Canvas idea and added a lot of features and released an IMS standard that added "Content Item Launch" to LTI 1.1 to support the resource picking use case across